 BeaverTails

-Commonly referred to as a ‘BeaverTail’ by locals, this Canadian delicacy has nothing to do with Canada’s national animal, the industrious beaver.
-Rather, this delicious, doughy, golden, beaver tail-shaped pastry is an Ottawa staple and the ByWard Market is where it was born in 1978.
+This delicious, doughy, golden, beaver tail-shaped pastry is an Ottawa staple, and while you may find them in major tourist destinations across Canada, Ottawa is home to the first BeaverTails stand, which opened in 1979.
 Make sure to stop by the original BeaverTails stand on William Street at George Street, where you can choose from flavours such as Cinnamon and Sugar, Choco Banana and Oreo, among several others.
-These whole-wheat pastries are enjoyed year-round in the ByWard Market neighbourhood, but there is nothing more Canadian than enjoying one on skates on the frozen Rideau Canal Skateway in the winter.
+These delectable pastries are enjoyed year-round in the ByWard Market neighbourhood, but there is nothing more Canadian than enjoying one on skates on the frozen Rideau Canal Skateway in the winter.

 Poutine

-Though Ottawa is home to many award-winning international cuisine restaurants and a thriving gourmet culinary scene, it is also home to a basic Canadian comfort dish called poutine.
-Traditional poutine began just across the Ottawa River in the nearby province of Québec and consists of a mountain of golden French fries topped with cheese curds and hearty gravy.
+Though Ottawa is home to many award-winning international cuisine restaurants and a thriving gourmet culinary scene, it is also home to a classic Canadian comfort dish called poutine.
+Traditional poutine began just across the Ottawa River in Québec and consists of a mountain of golden French fries topped with cheese curds and hearty gravy.
 Poutine is available at many establishments throughout the ByWard Market neighbourhood, which have now personalized the traditional recipe to offer Montréal-style smoked meat poutine, pulled pork poutine, duck confit poutine and many other variations.
 This delicious dish is not to be missed!

-Maple syrup is a Canadian product that dates back to the country’s earliest days, as it was discovered and made by Aboriginal people, who were Canada’s first inhabitants.
-Every year in the spring, sap is harvested from sugar, red and black maple trees.
-The clear sugary sap is then heated, leaving behind sweet syrup that can be enjoyed in many ways.
-If you’ve never tried maple syrup, it is easily found in the ByWard Market, where many local retailers and producers sell it in various forms.
+Canada is world-renowned for maple syrup, but it has been produced and enjoyed long before Canada was an official country.
+The Indigenous Peoples who lived in this region of what we now know as Canada (and the northeastern U.S.) have been harvesting and refining sap from sugar, red and black maple trees since long before Europeans arrived.
+After being harvested, the clear sugary sap is then heated, leaving behind sweet syrup that can be enjoyed in many forms.
+If you’ve never tried maple syrup, it is easily found in the ByWard Market!
 From the traditional maple syrup, to hard and soft maple candies, to thick maple butter, there is something for every visitor’s taste.
 On weekends in March and April, head to the urban Vanier Museopark Sugar Shack ust east of downtown Ottawa!
 Located in Richelieu Park, this small sugar shack carries on the tradition of the maple sugar season by tapping 1,000 trees and producing 400 litres (106 gallons) of maple syrup each year.
 The sugar shack is open to visitors looking for a traditional pancake meal each maple season.
-And don’t forget to try a Canadian favourite—maple taffy on snow!
+And don’t forget to try a Canadian favourite — maple taffy on snow or ice!

 Afternoon Canadian Tea